upcmd/updocs-content/logs/c0115_vvvvv.md

     scope[local] merged: {
+      "john": "john in sub_loop func2",
+      "tom": "tom2 created in subtask2",
       "up_runtime_task_layer_number": 2,
-      "john": "john in sub_loop func2",
-      "jerry": "this is jerry in global",
+      "jerry": "this is jerry in global"
-      "tom": "tom2 created in subtask2"
     }